FireFather/zentropy/README.md

 # Zentropy

-A C# (Windows Forms) chess engine GUI.... based on, designed, and developed from
+A C# Windows UCI chess engine GUI.... based on and developed from
 BerldChess
 https://github.com/Bernton/BerldChess